AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ![](assets/permission-set.png)

+*Set permissions to access the Learning Manager app*

 Select the users and assign the permissions accordingly.
 The learners can now access the Learning Manager app.

 Now, select a profile, for example, Standard Profile of a user, and click the profile.
 Click **Edit** and in the **Custom App Settings** section, enable the check-box **Adobe Learning Manager**.
 This makes the app accessible to the user.